sbiothmane/POLO341/Sprint_2/Minutes_Sprint_2/Minute#5_20_october_2024.md

 # Agenda Items

-- formatted Acceptance tests
+- formatted User stories
-- Viewed the state of the sprint
 - finished all sprint 2 implementations
 - discussed about next meeting

+# Discussion about agenda items

+- formatted User stories structure (desciption, AT, tasks...)
+- finished all sprint 2 implementations (live coding with team to finish remainig tasks)
+- discussed about next meeting and fixed a date

 # Votes